Gods and Goddesses

 Why was Despoina important in ancient Greek religion?

 Despoina was important because she symbolized the fertility of the earth and the mysteries of agriculture.
-Ancient Greeks worshipped her to ensure good harvests and to honor the divine connection between the land and human survival.
+Ancient Greeks worshiped her to ensure good harvests and to honor the divine connection between the land and human survival.

 What can we learn from the myths about Despoina?